huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Cannibal Capers
 - [ ] Frolicking Fish
-- [x] Racing Raccons
+- [x] Racing Raccoons

 #### Which African country's capital was named "La Coquette" by its former Emperor?

 - [ ] Ivory Coast
-- [ ] Deomcratic Republic of Congo
+- [ ] Democratic Republic of Congo
 - [x] Central African Republic

-#### What would McDonaldd's not be allowed to serve in the Chew comics universe?
+#### What would McDonald's not be allowed to serve in the Chew comics universe?

 - [x] McNuggets
 - [ ] Filet-O-Fish